laurakond/Once-Upon-a-Time/TESTING.md

 ## Testing

 ### PEP8 Linter validation(#pep8-linter)
-I tested the code against the Python linter validator throughout the development phase of the application.
-The final results for both, run.py and story.py returned without an error as per images below:
+I tested the code against the Python linter validator throughout the development phase of the application and once the code was finalised.
+The final results for both, run.py and story.py, returned without any errors as per images below:

 - run.py